-I needlessly smoothed my sewing floss and took another stitch, worrying inside that I’d missed my best guest for the night.
+I smoothed the sewing floss and added a few more stitches to the kerchief I was needlessly embellishing.
+Needlework looked both industrious and genteel, but I only labored at it when there were customers in the parlor.
+I worried inside that I’d missed my best guest for the night.
 There were locals who weren’t nearly so easy to please.
 With the beginnings of the cattle drive in town there also were strangers whose needs were unknown and hard to anticipate.
 I showed ample curves as I worked under the brightest lamp, but compared to some of the other girls, I was not prime livestock.

-Given a choice, what customer wouldn’t pick Angel over there at the piano, with her shining blond curls, air of innocence, and exuberant smile?
+Given a choice, what customer wouldn’t pick Angel over there, with her shining blond curls, air of innocence, and exuberant smile?
 She’d been here a year and it didn’t show.
 This cattle drive was the fourth I’d seen and, at seventeen, the years that didn’t show in my face were revealed in my eyes.

 I had all my brains, and what did they get me?
 If I did not have some additional use because I knew my letters and numbers, my earnings would not be enough to pay for the room where I made my money.
 As it was my meals were curtailed, both from my lack of earnings, and because Cherry was certain I would grow fat the older I got.
 Curves were valued at bosom and hip, but not at the waist.